How to Own Your Emotions using Self-Regulation

 Granted, this idea is simple in theory, but remains difficult to practice; especially when emotions are running high.
 When we’re upset, it’s not easy to remind ourselves to take a moment to reflect on our emotions, to breathe, and to respond to others with less frustration.

-Earlier, the article How to Train Your Empathy for Deeper Connections discussed the power of Pausing & Breathing during normal conversation but didn’t delve into how to respond when feeling frustrated or upset.
+Earlier, the article Helpful Strategies to Increase Your Self-Awareness discussed the power of Pausing & Breathing during a conversation but didn’t delve into how to respond when feeling frustrated or upset.